tcalmant/ipopo/website-ipopo/source/reviews/shell.rst

 Command method
 --------------

-A command method must accept *stdin* and *stdout* as its first parameters and must use them to interact with the client.
+A command method must accept an ``IOHandler`` object as its first parameter and must use it to interact with the client.
 The remote shell is based on this behavior, given the client socket as the input and output of the commands to execute.